-The current UFR of 3.90% has been set by the European Insurance and Occupational Pensions Authority ("EIOPA").
+The current UFR of 3.75% has been set by the European Insurance and Occupational Pensions Authority ("EIOPA").
 It is based on historically observed real interest rates in combination with long term inflation expectations.
-In recent communications, EIOPA has proposed a gradual adjustment of the UFR over a number of years, including a decrease to 3.75% in 2020.
+In recent communications, EIOPA has proposed a gradual adjustment of the UFR over a number of years, including a decrease to 3.60% in 2021.

-In the scenarios shown below, the impact of an immediate adjustment of the UFR from its current level of 3.9% to the announced adjustment of 3.75%.
+In the scenarios shown below, the impact of an immediate adjustment of the UFR from its current level of 3.75% to the announced adjustment of 3.60%.

-Scenario ratio in Scenario UFR down to 3.75% -/-0%
+Scenario Change to Solvency II ratio in Scenario UFR down to 3.60% -/- 0%